webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 texels.
 It's possible a 1d texture only needs 4 but I have no idea if any GPUs actually optimize for 1d textures.

+### Texture Views

+There are 6 types of texture views

+* "1d"
+* "2d"
+* "2d-array"
+* "3d"
+* "cube"
+* "cube-array"

+"1d" textures can only have a "1d" view.
+"3d" textures can only have a "3d" view.
+"2d" texture can have a "2d-array" view.
+If a "2d" texture has 6 layers it can have a "cube" view.
+If it has a multiple of 6 layers it can have a "cube-array" view.
+You can choose how to view a texture when you call `someTexture.createView`.
+Texture views default to the same as their dimension but you can pass a different dimension to `someTexture.createView`.

 We'll cover "3d" textures [in the article on tone mapping / 3dLUTs](webgpu-3dluts.html)

 A "cube" texture is a texture that represents the 6 faces of a cube.
+Cube textures are often used to draw sky boxes and for reflections and environment maps.
 We'll cover that in [the article on cube maps](webgpu-cube-maps.html)

 A "2d-array" is an array of 2d textures.
 You can then choose which texture of